 - Acquire insights into effective governance of human rights NGOs, including group dynamics

 - Learn ways to build resilience and support the well-being of human rights advocates in the face of their constant or extraordinary exposure to various forms and types of trauma in their line of work

 - Gain insights into various aspects of field practice from several practitioners on promoting human rights in international contexts

 It is an ideal course for postgraduate students, academics, lawyers and human rights professionals working in NGOs, government and international organisations.

-Applications are open until 20 June with our early bird discounts ending on 31 May.
+Applications are open until 9 June with early bird discounts ending on 5 May.